Preparing and Canning Pickled Vegetables

 140ºF) water.
 Then, add hot water to a level 1 inch above jars.
 Heat the water enough

-to maintain 180 to 185ºF water temperature for 30 minutes.
+to maintain 180 to 185ºF water temperature for 30 minutes for pint or quart jars.
 Check with a candy or jelly

 thermometer to be certain that the water temperature is at least 180ºF during the entire